PLEASE NOTE: the following information was found in 1985 and has never been updated:

 Eedn-postmaster@rpi.edu

 Ethiopian discussion list.
-You must fill out a profile form in
+You must fill out a profile form in order to join

 the

 list.
-You can request the form from the above address or you can
+You can request the form from the above address or you can fill it out

 on the Web at the address: Http://www.rpi.edu/~demeke/ethweb.html